Mathematical Formulation

 \(EO^p_{\omega ne}\)

-Energy outflows of an ESS (e.g., hydrogen, electric vehicle, hydro power plant, demand response)
+Energy outflows of an ESS (e.g., hydrogen, electric vehicle, hydropower plant, demand response)

 GW

-Hydro system
+Hydropower system

 \(CFE_{e'}\)